adrianpearl/adrianpearl.github.io/index.md

 ## [Teaching kids to program with video games](./scratch)
 ##### September 2017 - June 2018
-A little about my work teaching elementary and middle school students the basics of programming and computational thinking during the 2017-18 academic year.
+A little bit about my work teaching elementary and middle school students the basics of programming and computational thinking during the 2017-18 academic year.

 ***